-NAME AGE POSITION WITH NEW GAYLORD Edward L. Gaylord 70 Chairman of the Board E. K. Gaylord II 40 Vice-Chairman of the Board Terry E. London 47 President, Chief Executive Officer, and Director Jerry O. Bradley 57 President Opryland Music Group Dan E. Harrell 48 President Idea Entertainment Carl Kornmeyer 45 President Communications Group Jack J. Vaughn 59 President Hospitality and Attractions Group F. M. Wentworth, Jr 52 Senior Vice President, Secretary, and General Counsel Robert F. Whittaker 56 President Grand Ole Opry Martin C. Dickinson 62 Director Christine Gaylord Everest 45 Director Joe M. Rodgers 63 Director
+NAME AGE POSITION WITH NEW GAYLORD Edward L. Gaylord.
+E. K. Gaylord II.
+Terry E. London.
+Jerry O. Bradley.
+Dan E. Harrell.
+Carl Kornmeyer.
+Jack J. Vaughn.
+F. M. Wentworth, Jr. Robert F. Whittaker.
+Martin C. Dickinson.
+Christine Gaylord Everest.
+Joe M. Rodgers.
+40 47 57 48 45 59 52 56 62 45 Chairman of the Board Vice-Chairman of the Board President, Chief Executive Officer, and Director President Opryland Music Group President Idea Entertainment President Communications Group President Hospitality and Attractions Group Senior Vice President, Secretary, and General Counsel President Grand Ole Opry Director Director

-New Gaylord's Board of Directors will be comprised of six members, divided into three classes of two members each.
+New Gaylord's Board of Directors is currently comprised of six members, divided into three classes of two members each.
 At each annual meeting of stockholders, directors constituting one class will be elected for a three-year term.
-The terms of Edward L. Gaylord and Joe M. Rodgers will expire at the 1998 Annual Meeting of Stockholders, the terms of Martin C. Dickinson and Christine Gaylord Everest will expire at the 1999 Annual Meeting of Stockholders, and the terms of E. K. Gaylord II and Terry E. London will expire at the 2000 Annual Meeting of Stockholders.
+The terms of will expire at the 1998 Annual Meeting of and Stockholders, the terms of and will expire at the 1999 Annual Meeting of Stockholders, and the terms of and will expire at the 2000 Annual Meeting of Stockholders.
 See "DESCRIPTION OF CAPITAL STOCK -- Certain Restated Certificate and By-law Provisions."
-It is currently contemplated that, following the Distribution, New Gaylord will add two more nonemployee directors whose terms will expire at the 1998 and 1999 Annual Meetings of Stockholders.
+It is currently contemplated that, prior to the Distribution, New Gaylord will add two more nonemployee directors whose terms will expire at the 1998 and 1999 Annual Meetings of Stockholders.
 In addition, New Gaylord is currently searching for a person to serve as Chief Financial Officer.
 All officers of New Gaylord serve at the discretion of the Board of Directors.